Skip to main content

 2. Tazarotene

-Tazarotene (Tazorac), a cream and gel derived from vitamin A, is FDA-approved to treat psoriasis.
+Tazarotene (Tazorac) is a cream and gel made from vitamin A and is FDA-approved to treat psoriasis.
 It works by thinning out psoriasis plaques.
-The main side effect is irritation.
-You can minimize this by using it with a topical steroid — either at the same time (spaced out to allow each medication to absorb) or on rotation.
+The main side effect is skin irritation.
+You can minimize this by using it with a topical steroid — either at the same time (spaced out so each medication can absorb) or on rotation.

-Tazarotene cream and gel is stronger than the OTC retinoids, which doesn’t necessarily work for psoriasis.
-It has the potential to cause birth irregularities, so avoid it if you’re pregnant or planning to become pregnant.
+Tazarotene cream and gel is stronger than the OTC retinoids, which don’t usually work for psoriasis.
+It can cause birth irregularities, so avoid it if you’re pregnant or planning to become pregnant.
 You also shouldn’t use tazarotene gel on more than 20% of your body at once.

 Tazarotene is also available in a combination lotion called Duobrii.
 This is a brand-only product that combines tazarotene with the steroid halobetasol.
 Duobrii is usually used once a day and is only approved to treat adults.